richmahn/en_ta/checking/trans-note-check/sub-title.md

-How do I do a Translation Notes Check?
+How do I do a translationNotes check?